Why Do Cats Make Biscuits

-If your cat ever presses its paws into a blanket, pillow, or your lap, you’ve seen them “make biscuits.”
-That adorable kneading motion-alternating paw pushes-looks like kneading dough and has roots in instinct, comfort, and communication.
-This short guide explains what kneading means and why cats do it.
+If your cat ever presses its paws into a blanket, pillow, or your lap, you have seen them “make biscuits.”
+That adorable kneading motion—alternating paw pushes—looks like kneading dough and has roots in instinct, comfort, and communication.
+This behavior is one of the most endearing quirks of feline companionship, and understanding it deepens the bond between you and your pet.
+This guide explains what kneading means and why cats do it, drawing on insights from cat behavior explained by experts.

-Most cats knead when they’re content: on your lap, on a sunny spot, or before settling down to sleep.
-If your cat kneads you, it’s usually a sign of trust and affection—your lap is a safe, comforting place.
+Most cats knead when they are content: on your lap, on a sunny spot, or before settling down to sleep.
+If your cat kneads you, it is usually a sign of trust and affection—your lap is a safe, comforting place.
+This bonding behavior is closely tied to the soothing sound of purring, and you can learn more about that connection in our guide on why do cats purr.

 Cats have scent glands in their paw pads.
 When they knead, they deposit tiny scent marks that say, “this is mine.”
-It’s a subtle way to make their environment familiar and secure.
+It is a subtle way to make their environment familiar and secure.
+Combined with other behaviors like rubbing their face on furniture, kneading helps cats create a comforting, personalized space.

 Kneading is normal and healthy.
 The main concern is when sharp claws cause scratches.
 To avoid discomfort: